Inna Kuznetsova

-She graduated from the faculty MSU CMC (1990).

-She received an MBA from a business school at Columbia University.
+Inna graduated from the faculty MSU CMC (1990). and received an MBA from a business school at Columbia University in 2005.
 She started working in the Russian branch of IBM (since 1993).
 Head of one of the sales sectors (since 1996).
 She worked in the IBM office in the United States (since 1997).
 She was engaged in developing markets and an internal startup IBM Life Sciences.
 She led the IBM business in Linux (since 2007).
 Vice President of Marketing and Sales of System Software (2009) – the first Russian vice president at IBM headquarters.